waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Victory Road 2F (Trapped Boulder):** All attempts to move the boulder at (6, 8) or (8, 12) to the eastern switch resulted in it becoming trapped.
 These approaches are invalid.
 - **Victory Road 2F (Failed Manual Plan):** The manual plan to push the boulder from (4, 12) south to (4, 17) and then east to (10, 17) failed.
 The path east from (5, 17) was blocked by an impassable tile at (6, 17).

-# V. Lessons Learned & Heuristics
+# V. Unsolved Puzzles & Active Investigations
-- **Verify 'Trapped' Scenarios:** If a pathfinder tool reports 'No path found' and I believe I am trapped, I must not accept this conclusion without verification.
-I need to manually inspect the map for alternative routes and trust the game state's list of reachable warps over my own assumptions.
-(Lesson from Turn 119657 Hallucination)

-# VI.
-Active To-Do & Reminders

-## C. Victory Road 1F (Eastern Boulder Puzzle)
+## A. Victory Road 1F (Eastern Boulder Puzzle)
 - **Status:** Appears unsolvable. `puzzle_strategist_agent` concluded all boulders are trapped or have no viable path to the switch at (18, 14).
 - **Hypothesis:** A hidden mechanic or switch exists.
 - **Plan:**
   1. Thoroughly re-explore the map for hidden interactable objects.
   2. Investigate the barrier at (10, 13) for an alternative opening mechanism.
   3. If all else fails, reset the puzzle by leaving and re-entering the map.

+# VI.
+Lessons Learned & Heuristics
+- **Verify 'Trapped' Scenarios:** If a pathfinder tool reports 'No path found' and I believe I am trapped, I must not accept this conclusion without verification.
+I need to manually inspect the map for alternative routes and trust the game state's list of reachable warps over my own assumptions.
+(Lesson from Turn 119657 Hallucination)